 - On medium heat, heat the oil.

-- Place the fish fillets, skin side down, to the pan and fry for 3-4 minutes or until nicely golden brown.
+- Place the fish fillets, skin side down, into the pan and fry for 3-4 minutes or until nicely golden brown.

-- Take it out with a slotted spoon and place it on a plate lined with kitchen paper to soak up the extra oil, and then drizzle with lemon juice.
+- Take it out with a slotted spoon, place it on a plate lined with kitchen paper to soak up the extra oil, and then drizzle with lemon juice.